jwang1122/apcomputer/exams/quiz13.md

 (E) Since connector is declared static, all of the methods in*ComputerMouse must also be declared static.

 5. A development team is building an online bookstore that customers can use to order books.
 Information about inventory and customer orders is kept in a database.
-Code must be developed that will store and retrieve data frcmtkie database.
+Code must be developed that will store and retrieve data from the database.
 The development team decides to put the database code in separate classes from the rest of the program.
 Which of the following would be an advantage of this plan?

 I. The database access code could be reused in other applications that also need to access the database.
 II.
 The database access code can be tested independently- It will be possible to test the database access code before the interface is developed.